-THE EVIDENCE

-Students that go through Stars rate the programme highly.
+THE EVIDENCE Students that go through Stars rate the programme highly.
 Research shows:

-- Stars has been found to contribute to the well-being of Year 9 students by helping them to gain practical and life skills such as: working with others, connecting to their communities, achieving their goals, improving relationships with friends, and developing relationships with older students. - Pasifika students and those from low decile schools have been found to be particularly highly engaged in Stars. - During Stars, Peer Mentors report significant increases in their social competence and character. - Stars continues to positively influence the lives of the Peer Mentors one year after the programme due to increases in social competence, character, and levels of maturity and sense of responsibility.
-Peer Mentors also report significant increases in self-confidence, task leadership, and intellectual flexibility. - Being a Stars Peer Mentor can have a positive impact on the life skills and character of a young person while not compromising their academic achievements that have been found to be above what can be expected relative to decilebased norms.
+- Stars contributes to the wellbeing of Year 9 students by helping them to gain practical and life skills such as: working with others, connecting to their communities, achieving their goals, improving relationships with friends, and developing relationships with older students.

+- Pasifika students and those from low decile schools are particularly highly engaged in Stars.

+- During Stars, Peer Mentors report significant increases in their social competence and character.

+- Stars continues to positively influence the lives of the Peer Mentors one year after the programme due to increases in social competence, character, levels of maturity and sense of responsibility.
+Peer Mentors also report significant increases in selfconfidence, task leadership, and intellectual flexibility.

+- Being a Stars Peer Mentor

+has a positive impact on the

+life skills and character of

+a young person.
+The time

+invested in their peers does

+not affect their own academic

+achievements.